USC to hold annual Open Day on Sunday

 They can sit in on real lectures across a wide range of disciplines to see what uni life is like, and attend information sessions that outline study programs and career opportunities.

-The most popular are the ‘Make the USC Experience work for you’ session that highlights the study, career, networking and social opportunities available at USC, and a ‘Careers of the Future’ forum that will consider how people can prepare for jobs that don’t exist yet.
+The most popular of these is likely to be a ‘Make the USC Experience work for you’ session that highlights the study, career, networking and social opportunities available at USC.

 Others will include a ‘Careers of the Future’ forum that will explain how people can prepare for jobs that don’t exist yet, and a ‘Please help me choose’ discussion that will outline how people can determine which study programs and career paths might best match their interests, strengths and goals.

 Also on the agenda are talks about: choosing the uni that’s right for you; gender stereotypes in careers; making the most of a gap year; and tips for supportive family and friends.

 And to highlight the University’s strong commitment to the environment, USC will present all Open Day visitors with a reusable jute shopping bag.

 For more details about USC’s Open Day on Sunday 22 July, go to www.usc.edu.au/open-day

 ‘Smart clothes’ on agenda for Moreton Minds talk25 May